jonathonherbert/jonathonherbert.github.io/content/blog/structured-search-ui-2/index.md

 The rest of the query language will be heavily inspired by Lucene, for now ignoring some of the more domain-specific parts (fuzzy or proximity searches, ranges etc.) to sidestep complexity that isn't chip- or boolean- related.
 We'll build up a grammar using a simple notation similar to [BNF](https://en.wikipedia.org/wiki/Backus%E2%80%93Naur_form), again borrowed from Crafting Interpreters — [here's the chapter](https://craftinginterpreters.com/representing-code.html) if you'd like to understand how grammars might be represented in more detail.

-The first thing we can be sure of is that our query language is a list of expressions.
+The first thing we can be sure of is that a query in our language is a list of expressions.
 We can write that as the rule:

 ```
 query             -> expr+
 ```

-where, as in regular expressions, the postfix `+` denotes one-or-more of the previous symbol.
+As in regular expressions, the postfix `+` denotes one-or-more of the previous symbol.
 In plain English, this rule states, "a `query` symbol is made up of one or more `expr` symbols."

 There are three sorts of `expr`: a plain `str` (quoted and unquoted, to permit characters that would otherwise be reserved), a `chip` (`+key:value`), and a `group` (parentheses around an `expr`.)
 Following the convention of borrowing from regular expressions, we can use the pipe character to denote an "or" relationship, and express that as: